benabel/chempict/README.md

     <script src="https://npmcdn.com/chempict"></script>

-## Usage
+## Features

 It provides:

-- a SMILES parser
+- a SMILES parser from kemia.
-- a coordinate generator
+- a coordinate generator from kemia.
 - a [chemdoodle json](https://web.chemdoodle.com/docs/chemdoodle-json-format/) writer
+- a SVG writer(not yet finished)

 ## Dependencies